ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 #### Webhooks

+A **hook** is a code that allows an app to react when something happens, usually asking another app or service to do something.

 After completing the former step, a new webhook  will appear on the **webhooks** section of your book's GitHub **settings** page.